How I ended up in Japan...

 The famous Pub Elvis

-A couple years ago there was a Pub Elvis reunion karaoke party, with
+A few years ago there was a Pub Elvis reunion karaoke party, with

-the former owner & many of the old staff, customers, and Elvis
+the former owner and many of the old staff, customers, and Elvis

 impersonators in attendance.
 Here's my video

 which hopefully captured the electric atmosphere that night, and by all

 means don't miss Aaron, my all-time favorite Japanese Elvis